HerXayah/road-to-yuzu-without-switch/README.md

  # Guide

   # Setup
- First you will need [yuzu](https://www.mediafire.com/folder/ix9o5v0cvcyle/).
+ First you will need [yuzu](https://pineappleea.github.io/).
  Download it.
- Open it in WinRar, 7ZIP idk and use the Password ,,PiratesDon'tTakeMoney,, then move the contents in a folder and open the yuzu.exe.
+ Open it in WinRar, 7ZIP idk and then move the contents in a folder and open the yuzu.exe.

  yuzu will open and show this screen
  ![DuBistDoof](https://nuke.bayern/9RTatw4x.png?key=J7cFCPraHXStHb)